x-senpai-x/Artemis-/README.md

 ## Getting Started

-To start using Diana:
+To start using Artemis:

-1. Visit the Diana web interface
+1. Visit the Artemis web interface
 2. Connect your Web3 wallet
 3. Select your input token and desired output token
 4. Submit your trading intent